2022 United States House of Representatives elections in Pennsylvania: District 14

 The 14th district is based in Southwest Pennsylvania, including all of Washington, Greene, and Fayette counties, most of Indiana and Somerset counties, and parts of Westmoreland County.
 The district was mostly unchanged by redistricting, though it did have to expand eastward to take in more population.
-It has a PVI of R+18 and voted for Donald Trump by 32 points in 2020.
-Republican Guy Reschenthaler, who has represented the district since 2019, was most recently re-elected in 2022 having been unopposed in the primary and general elections.
+It had a PVI of R+18, and voted for Donald Trump by 32 points in 2020.
+Republican Guy Reschenthaler, who had represented the district since 2019, was most recently re-elected in 2022, having been unopposed in the primary and general elections.